 BeeyondCereal is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.

-I've made this recipe a few times and something we cannot decide upon is whether or not we enjoy it more with or without the canned mushroom soup.
+I've made this mac and cheese with tuna recipe a few times and something we cannot decide upon is whether or not we enjoy it more with or without the canned mushroom soup.
 Honestly, it tastes great either way but trying it for yourself is the only way to decide which is better.

 I usually serve the dish alone as-is but sometimes I enjoy serving it up with more veggies like a simple green garden salad or steamed broccoli.
 Sticking with this that tastes great with cheddar cheese is a pretty safe bet for getting a good tasting meal on your plate.